The four young people were making quite a lot of noise as they trooped through the neighborhood, but nobody really cared.

 “Wow.
 Christmas is so busy,” Kelly couldn’t imagine anyone getting married so close to Christmas.

 Mrs. Carter smiled.
-“Weddings weren’t so expensive or so elaborate back them—most of them, anyway.
+“Most weddings weren’t so expensive or so fancy back them.
 We had a nice little service at the church and then just came back for a wonderful dinner here.
 Papa arranged for the sleigh—it was so much fun.”